-How to Pass the Police Selection System provides all the guidance you need when applying to join the police force in England and Wales.
-This concise and accessible book covers everything from the application form to psychometric tests and assessment centres, giving you the best chance of success in the selection and admissions process.
+Get the guidance you need when applying to join the police force in England and Wales with this concise guide that covers everything from the application form to assessment centres.

 Many would-be entrants to the UK police service are unsuccessful because at some point in the assessment system they fail to demonstrate their full potential.
 Failure may be the result of a variety of factors such as: stress and anxiety; being unable to cope with the psychometric tests; having to perform in front of other people while being observed and evaluated.